 Presenting: The Monk’s Curse

-From the heat of Arizona to the snow deep in mountain ranges, to St Petersburg and Istanbul, The Monk’s Curse will plunge you into a strange world – ever shifting – that will tickle your senses and keep your heart racing.
+From the heat of Arizona to the snow deep in mountain ranges, to Istanbul, The Monk’s Curse will plunge you into a strange world – ever shifting – that will tickle your senses and keep your heart racing.

 A few weeks, or was it months, ago, I announced here that I would be redefining my online literary persona.
 In doing so, I redesigned my website, unpublished all my books, and immediately began working on The Monk’s Curse.

 Now, in the beginning, I did not reveal much.
 To be precise, this is what I said:

 One of the things that have sparked this reinvention was the conception of The Monk’s Curse.
 I can’t say much about it, but I describe it as the riveting story of a boy, a prophecy, and a monk.
 It’s a story where East meets West and the Islamic Caliphate meets Christendom.
 Oh no, I have said too much!
 What I can say is that while writing this novel I have made up the most outrageous of fake histories, the evilest and naive of characters and the most scholarly prose.
 You won’t find too many action scenes in this novel.
 It is a political masterpiece with constant machinations going on behind the scenes.
 If you are anyhow interested in scholarly and political mysteries, keep your eye out for this book.

 But, here’s more: